Plumbing Drain Slope Requirements: Code Standards & Installation Guide

 Get matched with companies for your specific needs

-Getting drain pipe slope wrong is one of the most common — and most expensive — plumbing mistakes homeowners and contractors make.
+Getting drain pipe slope wrong is one of the most common (and most expensive) plumbing mistakes homeowners and contractors make.
 Too little slope and waste stagnates, causing chronic clogs.
 Too much slope and liquids race ahead of solids, leaving debris behind to build up over time.

 Key Pinch Points

-• The IPC standard is ¼" per foot for pipes 2½" or smaller
+• The 2024 IPC standard is ¼" per foot for pipes 2½" and smaller

 Find Trusted & Licensed Plumbers in Ohio